 - For businesses looking to export abroad, our extensive local networks and knowledge around the world means we’re ideally placed to support their international trade plans.
 We’ve recently launched the Trade Club Alliance, which is a network of 14 global banks led by Santander Group, providing us with partners and experts in most of the UK’s key trading markets.

-- We’ve been named Best Business Current Account Provider for the last 17 years and Business Bank of the Year for the last five years by Moneyfacts.
+- We’ve been named Best Business Current Account Provider for the last 18 years and Business Bank of the Year for the last six years by Moneyfacts.